 By borrowing the equity you could buy a home upwards of $1,300,000.

-By leveraging the equity you have earned in your current home to buy your move-up property, you are able to upgrade your living situation and have two properties generating equity for you.
+By using home equity to buy a second home, you are able to upgrade your living situation and have two properties generating equity for you.

 The question you need to answer is this: now that you’ve earned a good amount of equity, can you do more with your equity by selling and reinvesting the funds or by holding the property and leveraging the equity?
 This is where the expertise and guidance of a professional real estate investor can help you.